Best Topical Finasteride

 Happy Head has long occupied a particular niche in the hair loss space, offering some treatments at competitive prices but far more at prices well beyond what competitors charge.
 The upside to Happy Head is that its catalog features ingredients and combinations you usually can’t find anywhere else.

 For example, among its topical formulations that contain finasteride, you can also get dutasteride or latanoprost as part of the mixture.
-Dutasteride is similar to finasteride, though some research indicates it may offer superior performance with a reduced side effect profile.
+Dutasteride is similar to finasteride, though some research directly comparing oral formulations indicates it may offer superior performance with a reduced side effect profile.
 And latanoprost is a prostaglandin analog that studies show can improve hair density after 24 weeks of application.

-Unfortunately, that latanoprost study employed a 0.1% concentration, whereas Happy Head’s products contain just 0.005% — a significant reduction.
+Unfortunately, that latanoprost study employed a 0.1% concentration, whereas Happy Head’s products contain just 0.005% — a large reduction.
 We found one study using a 0.005% concentration, and the results were mixed.
 While hair density increased compared to control, the difference in hair loss area was insignificant.
-Still, that boost may combine well with finasteride and minoxidil delivered as a complex mixture.

 Perhaps to combat this, Happy Head includes additional active ingredients in even its most basic formulas, including hydrocortisone for dermatitis and inflammation and retinoic acid, which may also reduce inflammation and has been shown to boost the efficacy of minoxidil.
 You can also opt for either the aqueous solution or liposomal gel forms of Happy Head’s topical finasteride, as these are the only two topicals in the company’s lineup to exclude propylene glycol, a potential source of irritation.